mattchley/learningComputer/DataStructuresAlgorithms/2a-Two Pointers.md

 ```

-sample problems: %% add links to the leetCode problems below and create separate notes for each %%
+### Neetcode Problems: %% add links to the leetCode problems below and create separate notes for each %%
+1.